 Turns out my first test was what they call a false positive.
-That my body could not absorb Iodine properly, and it just went right through.
+That my body could not absorb iodine properly, and it just went right through.
 That’s why many don’t test until they have been on the Protocol for a while.
 I am still glad I took the test before starting though.
-I needed to know my Fluoride level.
+I needed to know my fluoride level.
 And that is the only upside, that at least has gone down somewhat.
-And Fluoride is apparently the hardest to get rid of.
-I
+And fluoride is apparently the hardest to get rid of.

 It’s quite depressing.
 And it says my NIS system is faulty.
 That would have been no surprise on the first test, but why is it poorer now than before I started?
-It also says further down, that my Fluoride intake is too great.
-But I don’t use Fluoride toothpaste.
-I don’t know where I would get it from.
+It also says further down, that my fluoride intake is too great.
+But I didn’t use fluoride toothpaste in that year between the two tests.
+I don’t know where I would have gotten it from.

 My creatinine level has also increased, indicating that my kidneys are overworked.
-I have gone down on my Iodine dose.
+I have gone down on my iodine dose.
 I can feel my kidney, the right one.
 I had started taking only 500 to 1000 mcg Nascent Iodine.
-But when I saw these results, I thought better increase again.
-I now do between 2,5 mg and 12,5 mg Lugols.
-But I divide the dose, drink over the day.
-I hope this protects my kidneys a little bit.

 How do I feel?

 This may sound pretty grim.
-But when all is said and done, I am feeling much better for taking Iodine.
+But when all is said and done, I am feeling much better for taking iodine.
 I feel stronger, stronger in my spine.
 I was puzzled by this feeling in my upper back when I started out.
 Until I read, we have NIS, symporters in the upper part of the spine.
+Iodine is important for the spinal fluid.
 My skin is MUCH better.
 It was scaly before.
 My nails are better.
 My eyes are less dry.
 I don’t know if you know, but the tiny glands in the eyes secreting the tear film need iodine.
 So do the glands in the stomach secreting stomach acid.

 I will take a Hakala test again probably.
 It’s very expensive here in Europe.
-Maybe one can order one directly from the US?
-I must look into that.
 I will update as I go along.

 Dr. Brownstein’s site, https://www.drbrownstein.com/